 - Find out about any extra charges or fees you may incur.

 Our team are able to provide expert advice on the below areas:

-Regardless if you are the leaseholder or landlord, our Leasehold Enfranchisement Department are able to offer you peace of mind and guide you through what can often seem like a daunting task.
-To discuss your properties freehold further, contact Sarah Osbourne (Head of Leasehold Enfranchisement) on 01483 887766, via email or live chat below.
+Regardless if you are the leaseholder or landlord, our Leasehold Enfranchisement department are able to offer you peace of mind and guide you through what can often seem like a daunting task.
+To discuss your properties freehold further, contact us on 01483 887766, via email or live chat below.